On the Matrix Form of the Quaternion Fourier Transform and Quaternion Convolution: Introduction

 The paper is structured as follows.
 We proceed with a short discussion on Section \ref{sec:pros} concerning difficulties handling quaternion matrices and therefore operator matrix forms, and outline the net benefits from such a process.
-In Section \ref{sec:matrixform}, we examine the matrix form of the QFT and Quaternion Convolution and present our contributions regarding their properties.
-We showcase the usefulness of the proposed form with an application in Section \ref{sec:Lipschitz}.
-We conclude the paper with Section \ref{sec:conclusion}.
-Proofs for our propositions and supplemental material are left to the Appendix.
+In Section \ref{sec:matrixform}, we examine the matrix form of the QFT and Quaternion Convolution and present our theoretical contributions regarding their properties.
+We showcase the usefulness of the discussed form and its properties in Section \ref{sec:Lipschitz}.
+We conclude the main paper with Section \ref{sec:conclusion}.
+In the Appendix, we have moved supplemental results, a short section on our notation conventions, and a section on preliminaries on Quaternion algebra.

-Let us stress that this work is \emph{not} a review over pre-existing works.
-The main paper presents our novel research findings, while we have moved most of the theoretical prerequisites to the Appendices (except those that we have denoted as ``straightforward'').